joshajiniran/dates-history/README.md

 # dates-api
-An API that gives historical events of days.
+An API around historical events of days.